chrisl8/Witchazzan/README.md

   - This is the layer we collied with.
 - Ground

+Optionally you can also create:
+- Stuff on the Ground You Can Walk On
+  - So you can put things "on" the ground that are still walked on.
+- Water
+  - The intention is that water collisions will be special,
+    - i.e. Spells normally pass over them, but you cannot walk on it!

 In addition, add an Objects layer.
 - Every Scene must have an Object named "Default Spawn Point" where new characters arrive by default.
 - Further, you can make points of Type "Entrance" with a name of our choosing for directing players to when entering this scene from other scenes.

+#### Default Camelopardalis Map dimensions
+- Tile Size: 16 x 16
+- Map Size in Tiles
+  - Width: 44
+  - Height: 26
+- Map Size in Pixels
+  - Width: 44 * 16 = 704
+  - Height: 26 * 16 = 416
+- Teleport Layer
+  - Tiles: 2
+  - Width in Pixels: 2 * 16 = 32
+- Map Borders in Pixels without Teleport Layer
+  - Left (x): 32
+  - Right (x): 672
+  - Top (y): 32
+  - Bottom (y): 384

+Overall Width:

+#### Entrance Default Locations
+If there isn't any obstructions in the map itself,
+then the entrances are set in the exact middle on the "wide" axis,
+and exactly half a tile (8 pixels) in from the edge.
+- Default
+  - x: 352
+  - y: 208
+- Right
+  - x: 664
+  - y: 208
+- Left
+  - x: 40
+  - y: 208
+- Upper
+    - x: 352
+    - y: 40
+- Lower
+  - x: 352
+  - y: 376

+NOTE: For wide open entrances, add the custom properties to the entrance:
+allowCustomX: true
+  or
+allowCustomY: true
+to allow the exact x or y position to be carried over from the previous scene.
+In some cases, like a narrow hall, or a transiton from  wide to narrow area, this is not a good idea.
+Use your judgement.

 ### Adding Scenes to the Program
 1. Create a new Tilemap with Tiled.